Enzomenib

 Enzomenib is an investigational new drug that is being evaluated for the treatment of acute leukemia.
 It is a small molecule inhibitor that targets the interaction between menin and mixed-lineage leukemia (MLL) proteins.
-Enzomenib particularly in patients with KMT2A (MLL) rearrangements or NPM1 mutations.
+Enzomenib targets tumors with KMT2A (MLL) rearrangements or NPM1 mutations.

 The U.S. Food and Drug Administration (FDA) has granted both Fast Track and Orphan Drug designations to Enzomenib.